basemsamir/Pdreg/readme.md

 Pdreg supports Arabic only.

-Pdreg supports web service that communicates with HL7 protocol to reserve a procedure on medical device.
+Pdreg supports web service that communicates with HL7 protocol to a procedure on medical device.

 ## Security Vulnerabilities